Guest Post by Magdalena Wszelaki – Balancing Hormones With Superfoods

 This is in stark contrast to the realities of Western women.
 The culture we grew up in taught us to believe that women and hormones are synonymous with being crazy, fat, tired, having no control and going on birth control pills to “manage it all.”

-In this article I will explain how food can help you find that sacred balance each woman deserves to experience.
+In this article about balancing hormones, I will explain how food can help you find that sacred balance each woman deserves to experience.

 Hormonal problems are a sign of an imbalance.
 Do you know a person who is balanced and has weight, depression and fatigue issues?
 The answer is probably “no.” When in balance, wonderful things start to happen.